6.2.1 Naming Ideologies and Approaches

-- The term ‘right-wing’ can mean ‘conservative’ – a desire to adhere to known practices – but it is sometimes used to mean a desire to maximise the liberty of the individual.
+The term ‘right-wing’ encompasses two meanings that are kept separate in this book: the word ‘conservative’ is used here to describe an approach to government which prefers to adhere to known practices and minimises intervention; the word ‘individualist’ is used to indicate a desire to maximise the liberty of the individual.

 It is possible to occupy any position on this diagram.
 Chairman Mao’s Cultural Revolution was both revolutionary and communist, for example, whereas China’s government at the start of the 21st century could be categorised as conservative and less absolutely communist.